-We will also leverage the work by the Solar Physics/Computer Science team at Montana State University (who are moving to Georgia State University), who have developed a feature recognition algorithm for SDO observations (Schuh et al., 2014), incorporating it with previously revealed associations, such the apparent threshold that a necessary requirement for the production of fast (> 800 km/s) CMEs is the presence of dimming regions (Reinard & Biesecker, 2009).
+We will also leverage the work by the Solar Physics/Computer Science team at Montana State University (currently in transit to Georgia State University), who have developed a feature recognition algorithm for SDO observations (Martens et al., 2012; Banda & Angryk, 2009; Banda et al., 2013b,a; Schuh et al., 2014), incorporating it with previously revealed associations, such as the presence of dimming regions being a threshold requirement for the production of fast (> 800 km/s) CMEs (Reinard & Biesecker, 2009).
 Various combinations of different structures/phenomena can be incorporated into the pipeline we are proposing and tested for efficacy.